Co-processing: a safe, more responsible solution

 Sustainable Waste Management Solutions - recycling waste to Alternative Fuels

-In 2017, Bamburi Cement continued to work with various local industries to dispose their hazardous and non- hazardous industrial waste via co-processing.
+Bamburi Cement continues to work with various local industries to dispose their hazardous and non- hazardous industrial waste via co-processing.
 By disposing their waste in Bamburi Cement kilns, they are able to achieve zero-landfill policies thus contributing positively to the environment.
 Utilizing our Geocycle global network and expertise, we want to engage more companies in future to dispose their industrial waste.

 The Kenyan transportation system is dominantly by road thus it generates large quantities of used tyres.
 Previously, the disposal of tyres was through open burning thus emitting poisonous fumes.
 Bamburi Cement is working with local transporters to dispose used tyres through co- processing at our cement kilns.
-In 2017, Bamburi Cement disposed 1,700 tons of used tyres solving environmental challenge and reducing the quantity of fossil fuels consumed in cement making process.
+Every year, Bamburi Cement disposes of close to 5,000 tons of waste tyres at its Mombasa Plant, solving the environmental challenge and reducing the quantity of fossil fuels consumed in the cement making process.

 The community forms part of our environmental effort and utilising agricultural waste as a source of energy, while providing solutions to the community is part of our engagement.
-We continue to work with the community from Mwea irrigation scheme and Ahero irrigation scheme to collect and deliver rice husks to NGP.
-Rice husks are used as an alternative fuel substituting 60% of fossils fuels consumption at NGP.
+We continue to work with the community from Mwea irrigation scheme and Ahero irrigation scheme to collect and deliver rice husks to our Nairobi Grinding Plant in Athiriver.
+From Mwea we collect and utilize around 10,000 out of the 12,000 tons of rice husks produced every year.
+Rice husks are used as an alternative fuel substituting 60% of fossils fuels consumption at the Athiriver plant.